Economic Linear Quadratic MPC With Non-Unique Optimal Solutions

 \section{Conclusions}

 In this paper, we studied economic linear quadratic optimal control in case the optimal solution is not unique.
-We connected existing stability results for the linear and nonlinear case and we discussed how the quadratic strict pre-dissipativity assumption can be interpreted in terms of solutions to two optimal control problems formulated in forward and backward time.
-Furthermore, we provided an assumption with a corresponding computationally viable procedure to verify if quadratic strict pre-dissipativity holds.
+We connected existing stability results for the linear and nonlinear case and we discussed how the quadratic strict pre-dissipativity assumption can be interpreted in terms of solutions of two optimal control problems formulated in forward and backward time.
+Furthermore, we provided computationally viable procedures to verify if quadratic strict pre-dissipativity holds.
 Finally, we discussed the finite-horizon case and the case in which the non-unique control input solution results in non-unique state trajectories, such that some optimal solutions might be stabilizing while others not.

-The interpretation of quadratic strict pre-dissipativity in terms of solutions to optimal control problems establishes a strong connection with the seminal paper~\cite{Willems1971} and suggests connections with some more recent contributions in economic MPC, e.g.,~\cite{Houska2015}.
-It is possible, though arguably nontrivial, that our interpretation of strict dissipativity in terms of optimal control can be carried over to the full nonlinear case.
-Such investigations will be the subject of future research.
+The interpretation of quadratic strict pre-dissipativity in terms of solutions of optimal control problems establishes a strong connection with the seminal paper~\cite{Willems1971} and suggests connections with some more recent contributions in economic MPC, e.g.,~\cite{Houska2015}.
+The extension of our interpretation of strict dissipativity to the full nonlinear case has been investigated in~\cite{Zanon2026a}.